-- sulfasalazine (Azulfidine) used for Crohn’s disease, ulcerative colitis, and rheumatoid arthritis
+- sulfasalazine (Azulfidine), which is used for Crohn’s disease, ulcerative colitis, and rheumatoid arthritis

-- dapsone (used to treat leprosy, dermatitis, and certain types of pneumonia)
+- dapsone (Aczone), which is used to treat Hansen’s disease (leprosy), dermatitis, and certain types of pneumonia

 Not all drugs that contain sulfonamides cause reactions in all people.
 Many people with sulfa allergies and sensitivities may be able to safely take the following medications but should do so with caution: